 Additionally, watchOS 5 adds automatic workout detection.
 Your watch will recognise when you're moving and alert you to start the Workout app, crediting you for anything you've done before you hit start.
 It will also recognise if you end a workout but forget to end it on your watch, alerting you to stop the workout.

 Walkie Talkie mode is a new feature that does exactly what you'd expect - turn your Apple Watch into a Walkie Talkie so you can have an easy one-on-one conversation with someone who has a compatible Apple Watch with a tap.

 The Walkie-Talkie app on Apple Watch will suggest contacts you frequently call, text or email, after which users will need to send a one-time request to a contact inviting them to join.
 If they accept, you'll then be will be able to talk to that person whenever you like.

 The Walkie Talkie app will work over Wi-Fi and Cellular.
 Pressing the Talk button in the middle when in the Walkie Talkie mode will allow you to talk, while letting go will allow you to listen.

 Siri Face isn't new to Apple Watch but there are some new features coming to it with watchOS 5.
 Third party apps are being supported and Siri Shortcuts, a feature coming with iOS 12, are also available on Apple Watch.

 Siri Shortcuts will see predictive shortcuts appear on the Apple Watch based on your usual routine.
 For example, you might get a notification from Nike+ Run Club asking if you're running today, or Citymapper asking if you want it to get you home.

-Notifications have been improved with WatchOS 5 too.
-Rather than just receiving a notification that it is time to check in for your flight or alerting you that an Uber ride is finished, you'll be able to respond within the notifications.
+Notifications have been improved with watchOS 5 too.
+Rather than just receiving a notification that it is time to check in for your flight or alerting you that an Uber ride is finished, you'll be able to respond within the notification.

 Other watchOS 5 features